Home and building performance is a rapidly growing market in our industry,

 Building Performance Program Highlights

 Home and building performance are not buzz words in our industry, they are a way of doing business.
 Contractors Focusing on the whole building ultimately leads to better performing homes and buildings and happier customers who get the comfort they want and deserve.
-The BPF was designed for contractors who are currently in this market segment and those who are thinking about getting into it and will feature sessions on topics, such as:
+These Learning Labs were designed for contractors who are currently in this market segment and those who are thinking about getting into it and will feature sessions on topics, such as:

 - Successfully transitioning into the green build market